wandb/codesearchnet/README.md

  We encourage the community to beat these baselines and submit a PR including your new benchmark in the above leaderboard.
 Please see these [instructions for submitting to the leaderboard](src/docs/LEADERBOARD.md).
 Some requirements for submission to this leaderboard:

-  - results must be reproducible with clear instructions.
+  - Results must be reproducible with clear instructions.
-  - code must be open sourced and clearly licensed.
+  - Code must be open sourced and clearly licensed.
-  - model must demonstrate an improvement on at least one of the auxilary tests.
+  - Model must demonstrate an improvement on at least one of the auxilary tests.

  You may notice that we have provided links in the **Notes** section of the leaderboard to a dashboard that shows detailed logging of our training and evaluation metrics, as well as  model artifacts for increased transperency.
 We are utlizing [Weights & Biases](https://www.wandb.com/) (WandB), which is free for open-source projects.
 While logging your models on this system is optional, we encourage participants who want to be included on this leaderboard to provide as much transperency as possible.
 More instructions on how to enable **WandB** are below.

   ## Setup Notes

-  1. Due to the complexity of installing all dependencies we prepared docker containers to run this code.
+  1. Due to the complexity of installing all dependencies, we prepared Docker containers to run this code.
 To get started, run the shell script `script/bootstrap`.
-This will build a docker container that can be used to fetch the data.
+This will build a Docker container that can be used to fetch the data.

   2. Run the shell script `script/setup`.
 This downloads the primary and auxilary datasets described above.
-The data is downloaded into the `data/` folder and will result in a directory structure described [here](data/README.md).
+The data is downloaded into the `data/` folder and will result in the directory structure described [here](data/README.md).

   3. Setup [WandB](https://docs.wandb.com/docs/started.html) per the instructions below if you would like to share your results on their platform.
 This is a recommended step as they are hosting the leaderboard for this task.